pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     Neon's IMU.

   Returns:
-    - eyeball_centers_in_world (Nx3 np.array): A timeseries of eyeball center
+    - eyeball_centers_in_world (Nx3 np.array): The corresponding timeseries of
-    estimates (mm) for one eye, transformed to the world coordinate system of the IMU.
+    eyeball center estimates (mm) for one eye, transformed to the world coordinate system of the IMU.
-    - optical_axes_in_world (Nx3 np.array): A timeseries of optical axis estimates
+    - optical_axes_in_world (Nx3 np.array): The corresponding timeseries of optical
-    (3D unit vectors) for the same eye, transformed to the world coordinate system of the IMU.
+    axis estimates (3D unit vectors) for the same eye, transformed to the world coordinate system of the IMU.
   """

   # The eyeball centers are specified in terms of their distance from